wenbobao/PPiOS-Rename/README.md

     PROGRAM=/Users/jsmith/Library/Developer/Xcode/DerivedData/your-app-crgbyxabagbmvieqdqcyikjibigv/Build/Products/Debug-iphonesimulator/your-app.app/your-app

     ios-class-guard --analyze --sdk-root "${SDK}" "${PROGRAM}"
-    ios-class-guard --obfuscate-sources

 Where SDK is the path to the iPhoneSimulator SDK, and PROGRAM is the path to the executable binary.
 The analyze process generates symbols.json, the file containing a symbol mapping that can be used to decode stack traces in the event of a crash.
 The symbols file created during a build that is released should always be archived for subsequent use.

+The third step can be accomplished with the following:

+    ios-class-guard --obfuscate-sources

 Note that the obfuscation process cannot be rerun on the sources to "choose different renames".
 Thus, once obfuscated, the sources should not be checked in.

-Another alternative is to integrate the obfuscation step into an Xcode project directly.
+Another alternative is to integrate the analyze and obfuscation steps into an Xcode project directly.
 This can be set up with the following process:

 1. Open the project in Xcode.